-Hardness: Non-metals are not hard rather they are generally soft.
-But diamond is exception; it is most hard naturally occurring substance.
+Hardness: Non-metals are not hard rather they are generally brittle.
+But diamond is exception.
+It is the hardest among naturally occurring substances.

-State: Non-metals may be solid, liquid or gas.
+State: Non-metals may be solid, liquid or gas, at room temperature.

-Sonority: Non-metals are not sonorous, i.e. they do not produce a typical sound no being hit.
+Sonority: Non-metals are not sonorous, i.e. they do not produce a typical sound on being hit.

 Conduction: Non-metals are bad conductor of heat and electricity.
-Graphite which is allotrope of carbon is good conductor of electricity, and is an exception.
+Graphite is an exception, as it is a good conductor of electricity.

 Density: Most of the non-metals have low density.